 You might be able to get legal aid to help pay the costs of legal advice for taking legal action to protect you and your children.

 Look for a solicitor who takes legal aid cases.
+You can find one on the Law Society website.

 If you want to separate from your partner, try and gather together important paperwork before you need to leave.